ehuynh1106/TinyImageNet-Transformers/README.md

 # Data Preparation
 Download and extract Tiny ImageNet at [https://image-net.org/](https://image-net.org/) in the home directory of this repository.

 Then run `python fileio.py` to format the data.
-This will pickle the dataset into two files, `train_dataset.pkl` and `val_dataset.pkl` that will be used in the main code.
+This will convert the images into tensors and pickle them into two files, `train_dataset.pkl` and `val_dataset.pkl` that will be used in the main code.

 # Training
 To train a Swin-L model on Tiny ImageNet run the following command: